-What do I need to take to a festival?
+What do I need to pack for a festival?

 This is one of the most common questions I get asked by everyone thinking of going to a festival.
 Although what I take differs from festival to festival, for the most part, it remains the same.
-Here is my comprehensive list of what to pack for a festival so that you are ready to hit the festival fields this summer.
+Here is my comprehensive Festival Packing List of everything you might need for your next festival so that you are ready to hit the festival fields this summer.

-Are you off to Bournemouth Sevens, Love Saves the Day or Hogsozzle in a couple of weeks?
-As I am off to Hogsozzle for the bank holiday weekend, I thought my packing list would be a great idea to share with you all!
-Of course, you might not need everything that’s on my list, but I hope it gives you a good idea of what things to take…
+Are you off to Bournemouth Sevens, Glastonbury, Tomorrowland, Wilderness, Love Saves the Day, Hogsozzle, Neverworld or any other festival this year for that matter?
+Yes… then think of this like your ‘go-to packing bible’.
+Of course, you might not need everything that’s on my list, but I hope it gives you a good idea of what to take…

 - Festival ticket/Wristband